 a.
 Talcum or Baby Powder- Putting talcum or baby powder on your palms can help reduce the wetness and also help you to get a better grasp of things if sweat is interfering with your natural grip.

 b.
 Baking Soda- Mixing baking soda and water is a great way to make a natural deodorant.
 If you are facing excessive hand sweating, try putting the mix onto your hands and leaving it there for a while.
 When you wash it off, it should still act as a deodorant for your hands.

 c.
-Apple Cider Vinegar- Finally, apple cider vinegar is another substance that can help combat sweaty hands when left on your palms for a while, then washed off.
+Apple Cider Vinegar- Finally, apple cider vinegar is another home remedy for sweaty hands that can help when left on your palms for a while, then washed off.